Re-Opening COVID FAQ's

 Q: When will the school be open again for face-to-face lessons?

-A: All our General English courses and General English Plus courses will be available when we reopen.
+A: All our General English courses and General English Plus courses are currently available.

 Q: What are the new safety measures at KAE?